-3A.22: W3 Officers, WO and Senior Sailors Accoutrements positioning guide
+Table 3A.22: W3 Officers, WO and Senior Sailors Accoutrements positioning guide

 Ribbons Ribbons to be positioned centrally above the left breast pocket with the bottom edge of the bottom row 15mm above the pocket's top line (at the centre).
 Note: Ribbons and specialisation badge not to be obscured by lapel.
-Specialisation badge Positioned centrally 5mm above ribbons.
+Specialisation badges First awarded badge is to be positioned centrally 5mm above medals.
+If two badges, second badge is to be worn 5mm above the first.
+Technical Charge Badges and Officer Specialisation badges are not to be worn concurrently.
 Citation Positioned centrally on the left breast as for the first row of ribbons.
 Following row of ribbons positioned 5mm above citation top edge.
-Name badge Centrally on the right breast, the bottom of the name badge is to be in line with the bottom of the first row of ribbons / citation. - For members not entitled to wear a ribbon the name badge is to be positioned centrally on the right breast with the bottom edge of the name badge aligning horizontally to 15mm above the centre of the pocket on the left breast.
+Name badge Centrally on the right breast, the bottom of the name badge is to be in line with the bottom of the first row of ribbons / citation.
+For members not entitled to wear a ribbon the name badge is to be positioned centrally on the right breast with the bottom edge of the name badge aligning horizontally to 15mm above the centre of the pocket on the left breast.
 Service Readiness Badge Worn centrally 5mm above name badge.
 Commendations Worn centrally 5mm above Service Readiness Badge.
-If 2 badges, senior badge positioned closest to the centre of the chest with a 3mm space separating them.
+If two or three badges, senior badge positioned closest to the centre of the chest with a 3mm space separating them.
 CWO Badge Worn centrally below name badge.
 RI Badge Worn centrally below name badge.